paulkarikari/fraud-detection-platform/solution_architecture/README.md

 # Architecture Document Pack

-This folder is the single source of truth for the template-based Solution Architecture Documentation (sections `00` to `14`) for the Fraud Detection Lakehouse project.
+This folder is the single source of truth for Solution Architecture Documentation (sections `00` to `14`) for the Fraud Detection Lakehouse project.

 ## Section Index